 If you're considering a new website for your business, or want to know how to make your site rank higher in search engines, this article is for you.

-SEO is simply too important to ignore.
-Both web designers and their clients need to have an understanding of how SEO works.
+SEO (Search Engine Optimization) is simply too important to ignore.
+Business owners need to have an understanding of how SEO works.
 More than that, a healthy realization of its pitfalls is also necessary.

-It’s easy to develop the wrong expectations for SEO and the required effort it takes.
+It’s easy to develop the wrong expectations for SEO of your website, and the required effort it takes.
 And the market is littered with dubious claims – making it difficult to determine sound advice from hyperbole.

 In an effort to provide some clarity, here are a few SEO FAQs answered.